 Video: The case for stubborn optimism on climate.
 (7mins 59 secs)

 Christiana Figueres speaking at the TED Countdown global launch on 10 October 2020.

-Video and report: co-developed by the CSIRO with the Bureau of Meteorology, this sixth, biennial report draws on the latest climate monitoring, science and projection information for Australia.
+Co-developed with the Bureau of Meteorology, this seventh, biennial report draws on the latest climate monitoring, science and projection information.

 The 2022 report is a synthesis of our current understanding of climate in Australia and includes new information about Australia’s climate of the past, present and future.